correabuscar/dmentaLnx/README.md

-# Arcane Zeta Tali Ilium
+# ArcaneZetaTaliIlium

-Arcane Zeta Tali Ilium is (a work in progress) something to improve accessibility...
+ArcaneZetaTaliIlium is (a work in progress) ... something ... to improve accessibility...
 (FIXME)
 Think replacing RAM(random access memory) with graphs(edges&nodes) and use that as a foundation for building up systems and subsystems (stacked CPUs+databases?)
 The project name is temporary.

+It should allow for storing/retrieving/handling/etc. omniteric knowledge :))
+"Omniteric knowledge is that which remains open and accessible to all people depending upon their own ambition and enthusiasm to discover." - src: The Duodoxy: The Principles of The Logical Cosmos by Cometan (see google)
+TODO: good definition, but should I use "exoteric" instead? "intended for or likely to be understood by the general public.", "Exoteric refers to knowledge that is outside, and independent from, a person's experience and can be ascertained by anyone (related to common sense). " - src: google and https://en.wikipedia.org/wiki/Exoteric

 ## Usage

-FIXME: nothing here yet, we'll go the Rust way soon.
+FIXME: nothing here yet

 ## Authors

 Currently almost(?) everything (all functions, files, text) in this repository are made by me @ActualizeInMaterial and I've dedicated this repository to public domain.
+I've been using different nicks over time, but they're all me.

 This readme is originally from: https://github.com/davispuh/CLI-Console/blob/master/README.md